Author: Oscar Ranzo

 (Originally published in 2013)

-Recently I was having a chat with this Uganda Christian University Lecturer, who had just bought copies of each of my books for his children.
-Being a lecturer, he had lots of questions to ask, first about me: do you really write these books?
+Recently, I was having a chat with a Uganda Christian University lecturer who had just bought copies of each of my books for his children.
+Because he was a lecturer, he had lots of questions to ask, first about me: do you really write these books?
 Where did you go to school?
 What course did you study?
 Et cetera, and I could tell that each of my answers left him more intrigued than convinced, thus prompting more questions.

-In the end, we ended up talking about the books he had just bought, and again he had a barrage of questions for me.
-To cut the story short, at some point he asked me for what age group my stories were best suited, and I told him all age groups.
+Finally, we ended up talking about the books he had just bought, and again he had a barrage of questions for me.
+To cut the story short, at some point he asked me what age group my stories were best suited to, and I told him all age groups.

-He asked me how they could be suited for all ages, yet they clearly looked like children’s books, noting that they were short and had giant illustrations on every page.
+He asked me how they could be suitable for all ages when they clearly looked like children’s books, noting that they were short and had giant illustrations on every page.
 “Especially the illustrations,” he said, “No adult would like to read a book with pictures on every page.”
-At this point, I told him that most adults in Uganda have the reading ages of a primary four child, and for that matter are more unlikely to read long blocks of text, especially if that text is unaccompanied by pictures.
+At this point, I told him that most adults in Uganda have the reading age of a primary four child, and for that matter are more unlikely to read long blocks of text, especially if that text is unaccompanied by pictures.
 The lecturer didn’t seem to understand my argument.

 So I informed him that when it comes to literacy, every person has two ages: their real age and their reading age, and then went on to explain how the reading age can only be developed by reading books, and that the more books one reads the more their reading age grows.
 Finally, I told him that since most Ugandans rarely read books, their reading ages get stunted around the time they are 10, even though they themselves go on to grow into adults and later elders.